OpenMPT

-OpenMPT is an open-source audio module tracker for Windows (with an intended Wine-functionality for UNIX and Linux x86-systems).
-It was previously called ModPlug Tracker, and was first released by Olivier Lapicque in September 1997.
+OpenMPT is an open-source music tracker for Windows.
+Currently developed by a multitude of contributors, it is based on ModPlug Tracker by Olivier Lapicque, first released in September 1997.
+Although developed for Windows, OpenMPT can be run on Unix-like systems via Wine.

 Computer Music magazine listed OpenMPT among the top five free music trackers in 2007, and it is one of the most widely used trackers.

 History

 MOD Plugin and ModPlug Tracker

 OpenMPT was initially developed as a browser plug-in called MOD Plugin, which enabled users to play music and other sounds encoded in module files.
 ModPlug Tracker, along with a player application named ModPlug Player, evolved from this plug-in.

 In December 1999, Olivier Lapicque sent the module-playing parts of ModPlug Tracker's source code to Kenton Varda, under the GPL-2.0-or-later, to write a plugin for XMMS based on the code.
 In 2001, the source code was released in the public domain, and the mod-playing code was split off into a separate library, libmodplug, maintained as part of the ModPlug XMMS Plugin project.
 This project lay dormant from late 2003 until early 2006, when it was picked up again.
 Today, libmodplug is included in many Linux distributions as a default audio plugin for playing module files and is a part of the popular open source multimedia framework gstreamer.

 Due to lack of time, Olivier Lapicque discontinued development of ModPlug Tracker itself, and in January 2004, he released the entire source code under an open-source license.
 The ModPlug Player source code is still closed as of May 2020.